 As obvious as this may sound, it cannot be stressed enough.
 While giving the referrer a discount or some kind of gift will surely incentivize and reward them, it’s still imperative that you individually thank your customers who refer you—whether through a simple greeting card, a personalized email, or an in-person thank you.
 This little gesture can go a long way in strengthening your client relationships and encouraging ongoing referrals.

-Now that you understand the benefits and best practices of referral marketing, let's talk about ways to gain more referral traffic for your business.
+Now that you understand the benefits and best practices of referral marketing, let’s talk about ways to gain more referrals ffor your business.

 One of the easiest ways to begin collecting referral information is by implementing a submission form on your website.
 Capture the attention of your existing customers by telling them about rewards or special discount codes for new business they refer.
 This can be a form on an existing page or even a landing page where they input their and the referrer’s information.
 To make the process simple and enticing, provide them with a clear outline that states their reward and how they can redeem it.